Jaydee8652/EspressoBatch/README.md

 Once the sort is complete .cifs are moved to directories within the 'cifs' directory corresponding to their reason for discard.
 The 'original_cifs' is also moved to this directory.
 Running the script again will create a new 'original_cifs' to start the process again, previously sorted .cifs will not be overriden.

+### sanity_check.py
 ```
 $ python3 sanity_check.py
 ```
+This script is intended for use in crystal structure prediction, allowing the energy of generated .cif files to be quickly assessed and unreasonable structures discarded.
+Streamlines the process of perfomeing "sanity check" calculations (scf calculations with a single K point to estimate energy).

-Intended for use in crystal structure prediction.
-Not necessary for .cifs obtained from the Cambridge Structural Database.
-Creates the 'Sanity_Input_Files' directory and presents the user with 2 processes to run.
+Not considered necessary for .cifs obtained from the Cambridge Structural Database, all CSD structures will likely have reasonable energies.

+Creates the 'Sanity_Input_Files' directory and presents the user with 4 processes to run.
+Any of these processes can be run with an integer input, but they should be performed in order.
 ```
  - 1:
-Will generate quantum-espresso input files from .cifs in 'cifs/validated' to perform a "sanity check".
+Generates quantum-espresso sfc input files from .cifs in 'cifs/validated' to perform a "sanity check".
-(scf calculation with a single K point to estimate energy, each sanity check takes between 20 seconds - 3 minutes)

  - 2:
 Batches all sanity check calculations to slurm.
-These calculations are grouped jobs dynamically.
+Calculations are grouped jobs dynamically, with an initial target of 1000 calculations per job submitted.
+These calculations will run sequentually within a job.
+If calculations are particularly demanding, or speed is a concern, the grouping can reduced to split
+the task across more slurm jobs.

+All calculations will be batched at once, regardless of group size as long as the number of jobs requested does not exceed 16.
-Logs which checks have already been batched and will not repeat work.
+Automatcially logs which calculations have been batched in 'Sanity_Input_Files/sanity_sheet.csv' and will not repeat work.

 Summary files are produced at the end of each calculation by 'extract_energy.py'
-Saves the final energy to 'Sanity_Input_Files/sanity_sheet.csv' in Ry and kJ mol⁻¹ molecule⁻¹.
+The final energy is saved to 'Sanity_Input_Files/sanity_sheet.csv' in Ry and kJ mol⁻¹ molecule⁻¹.

+ - 3:
+Calculates the relative energies for all outputs in kJ mol⁻¹ molecule⁻¹.
+The lowest energy output is used to 'zero' all other energies.

+The energies of each refcode can then be inspected manually, structures with reasonable energies for  molecule can be marked to be retained.
+This is done by entering [validated] = 'True' for a given row in 'Sanity_Input_Files/sanity_sheet.csv'.

+ - 4:
+Discards .cifs from 'cifs/validated' not marked in 'Sanity_Input_Files/sanity_sheet.csv' with [validated] = 'True'.
+Discarded molecules are
+saved to 'cifs/high_energy' and a backup of 'cifs/validated' is created so that the test can be run again with different parameters if desired.
  ```

-The energies of each refcode can then be inspected manually, and those considered implausible removed from 'cifs/validated' to avoid wasting effort.
+### qe_cif2cell.py
 ```
 $ python3 qe_cif2cell.py
 ```